AdobeDocs/workfront.en/help/workfront-goals/goal-alignment/goal-alignment.md

 description: Your organization must have the following to use the functionality described in this article:
 ---

-# Goal alignment in `Adobe Workfront Goals`
+# Goal alignment in Adobe Workfront Goals

 Your organization must have the following to use the functionality described in this article:

-* A `Pro` or higher [ `Adobe Workfront` plan](https://www.workfront.com/plans).
+* A Pro or higher [Adobe Workfront plan](https://www.workfront.com/plans).
-* An `Adobe Workfront Goals` license in addition to a `Workfront` license.
+* An Adobe Workfront Goals license in addition to a Workfront license.

-  Contact your `Workfront` account manager to learn about a `Workfront Goals` license.
+  Contact your Workfront account manager to learn about a Workfront Goals license.

-  `Workfront Goals` is available only in `the new Adobe Workfront experience`.
+  Workfront Goals is available only in the new Adobe Workfront experience.

-For additional information about access to `Workfront Goals`, see Requirements to use Adobe Workfront Goals.
+For additional information about access to Workfront Goals, see Requirements to use Adobe Workfront Goals.
-Review the following articles to understand how to align goals in  `Workfront Goals`:
+Review the following articles to understand how to align goals in&nbsp;Workfront Goals:

 * [Goal alignment overview in Adobe Workfront Goals](../../workfront-goals/goal-alignment/goal-alignment-overview.md)
 * [Align goals by connecting them in Adobe Workfront Goals](../../workfront-goals/goal-alignment/align-goals-by-connecting-them.md)